LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 3. Create a new Service Account for the newly created Google project with the role of Dialogflow API Admin.

-4. Create a JSON-formatted private key for the service account by clicking Create key.
+4. Create a JSON-formatted private key for the service account by clicking the Create key.

 5. View and copy the created key.
-This will be used in your dialogflow config data.
+This will be used in your Dialogflow config data.

 #### Step 3: Add a domain for the 3rd-party NLU provider

 In Intent Builder, add a domain *that uses the 3rd-party NLU engine as its NLU provider*.
 For help with this step, see [here](intent-builder-domains.html#add-a-domain).

 You can import the intents and entities, or manually add them later but before proceeding to step 5.

 #### Step 4: Create NLU provider credentials

 In Intent Builder, in the domain that you created in the previous step, create NLU provider credentials for the 3rd-party NLU engine.
 For help with this step, see [here](intent-builder-domains.html#create-a-3rd-party-nlu-provider-credential).

 This is when you'll copy and paste in the credentials that you downloaded from IBM Watson or Google Dialog flow (step 2 above).

 #### Step 5: Train the domain